RaspberryPiFoundation/scratch-curriculum/en-GB/Term 1/08 Flappy Parrot/08 Flappy Parrot.md

 __Click the green flag__, are you able to control Flappy with the space bar?
 Do you notice that sometimes you press the space bar but Flappy doesn't move?
 We'll fix that next...

-## Save your project { .save}
+## Save your project { .save }

-# **Step 3:** Fix the controls {.activity}
+# **Step 3:** Fix the controls {.activity .new-page }

-*We'd like Flappy to respond every time we press the space bar.
+We'd like Flappy to respond every time we press the space bar.
 But when we push the space bar Flappy begins two loops of movements.
 If we push the space bar again before these loops have finished, Scratch ignores the second press.
-To solve this, we'll use a variable to count up how many flaps we need to do.*
+To solve this, we'll use a variable to count up how many flaps we need to do.

 ## Activity Checklist { .check}